boudra/jaxon/README.md

 ## Nif parser

-The NIF parser is in C and all it does is take a binary and return a list of JSON events, the NIF respects the Erlang scheduler and tries to run for a maximum of one millisecond, yielding to the VM for another call if we run over the limit.
+The NIF parser is in C and all it does is take a binary and return a list of JSON events, the NIF respects the Erlang scheduler and tries to run for a maximum of one millisecond, yielding to the VM for another call if it runs over the limit.

 ## Benchmarks

-Jaxon (using the NIF parser) is faster than all other popular Erlang/Elixir JSON parsers, including: **Jiffy, Poison and Jason**
+Jaxon (using the NIF parser) performance is similar and often faster than _jiffy_ and _jason_.

 To run the benchmarks, execute: